 “Crombie Lockwood was really clever to read the tea leaves and recognise this risk was growing rapidly for schools.
 We took a level of cover that we thought would be able to sustain us and support us in the event of a serious cyber attack or fraud.”

 In the wake of the attack, Craig says his first phone call was to Crombie Lockwood insurance broker, Charlie Shelley, who very quickly appointed a host of people to support the school, including PR and legal support, and a cyber specialist to provide high-level technical management.

 The school also received guidance from their private provider, the cyber response team for the Ministry of Education, N4L, Netsafe, Computer Emergency Response Team (CERT) and the Government Communications Security Bureau (GCSB).

 Hutt Valley High has now implemented two-factor authentication, replaced their terminal server with a Virtual Private Network (VPN) that requires individual IP authorisation, and installed cloud-based, New-Generation Anti-Virus (NGAV) software which actively manages cyber threats.

 Craig says the school learnt the importance of cyber insurance, specialist support, offsite cloud backup of critical data pathways, maintaining security updates, and regularly replacing older technology.
 In the wake of the attack, the school has also increased its level of cyber cover.

 “Having a two-factor authentication is vital, because credentials are too easy to lose.
 And above all, any board or company – be it private, not-for-profit, state; it doesn't matter – you have to have cyber insurance.
 In my humble opinion, you're being negligent if you don't.”

 Cyber attacks happen to businesses of any size, in every industry.
-Our cyber insurance brokers help businesses identify and assess cyber risks, provide insurance advice, and arrange the most suitable cyber protection.
+Our cyber insurance brokers help companies identify and assess cyber risks, provide insurance advice, and arrange the most suitable cyber protection.